howisjames/howisjt-com/content/posts/travel-mississippi-camping.md

 [Janice Landing photo album](https://photos.app.goo.gl/QrmHCTJ3Po36vSvF9) {{< figure src="/images/logo-google-photos-24px.png" >}}

 ## Buccaneer Park near Pass Christian
-During a visit to the Gulf beaches several while still in college at LSU I spent the night at Buccaneer State Park.
-This was years before Katrina so the tree canopy I recall likely no longer exists.
+During a visit to the Gulf beaches while in graduate school at LSU I spent the night at Buccaneer State Park.
+This was years before Katrina so the tree canopy I recall no longer exists.
 Since the main point of my trip was beach time down the road in Gulfport or Biloxi, I didn't spend much time at Buccaneer, took no photos (this was before cell phones), and have limited memory of it.
 I know that the park has been rebuilt after Katrina so perhaps it is again time for another visit.

 ## Deer Island off Biloxi